digitaljoni/jonezyart-hugo/content/wax/corporate_world.md

     link: "#"
 ---

 Welcome to the Corporate World (Hell on Earth)!
-Dan Tenferno felt something amiss when he joined BeelzeBoss
+Dan Tenferno felt something amiss when he joined **HereEternal LLC.** as their new employee.
-        Corp.
-        as
-        their new employee.
 He has been experiencing "daily work-life unbalance".
-From what he gathers, the CEO's unique aura has corrupted the long-time employees and morphed into worst versions of themselves.
-Even the office equipments
-        have a mind of their own!
+From what he gathers, the CEO's unique aura has corrupted the long-time employees and morphed them into worst versions of themselves.
+Even the office equipments have a mind of their own!

 Will Dan survive this godforsaken place?
 Will he be corrupted, or will he escape?

+Get updates on upcoming drops and packs via Telegram or Twitter page.